Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Introduction

 \section{Introduction}

 Our work was motivated by a recent observational study carried out by the North American Organization of Teratology Information Specialists (OTIS), on the use of a specific medication during pregnancy.
 Analysis of the data found that the proportion of liveborn infants with major birth defects was higher for women exposed to the medication compared to unexposed women with the same underlying diseases.

 The biological mechanism, if any, that could explain the elevated birth defect rates was not understood, due to the lack of a pattern of major birth defects as traditionally seen with other teratogens such as thalidomide.
 One possible explanation for the increased rate of birth defects in live born infants could be related to the concept of ``terathanasia''.
 This refers to the natural screening process whereby malformed conceptuses are preferentially spontaneously lost in the early weeks of pregnancy, thereby reducing the birth prevalence of congenital malformations identified in live born infants.
 Expanding on this concept, \cite{warkany1978terathansaia} further suggested that a maternal exposure early in pregnancy could influence the process of terathanasia.
 He cited an animal study in which prenatal exposure to the medication thyroxine led to differential mortality of embryos with cleft lip, thus reducing the number of surviving offspring with cleft lip.
 It is also possible that maternal exposure to an agent early in pregnancy could suppress the natural screening process of terathanasia by ``rescuing" or preventing spontaneous loss of malformed embryos.
-In this scenario, a lower rate of spontaneous abortion following exposure to a specific medication might lead to a lower number of malformed embryos lost, and subsequently would result in an increased number of congenital anomalies in those embryos that survived to live birth.
+Recently \cite{santiago:etal} discovered that endometrial preparation with etanercept increased embryo implantation and live birth rates in women suffering from recurrent implantation failure during IVF.
+In this latter scenario, a lower rate of spontaneous abortion following exposure to a specific medication might lead to a lower number of malformed embryos lost, and subsequently would result in an increased number of congenital anomalies in those embryos that survived to live birth.